Real-time data monitoring

 Functional architecture

-The functional architecture shows that different types of sensors can supply data to real-time data monitoring, such as WiFi/Ethernet sensors, and other sensors that communicate with well-stablished technologies such as LoRA or SigFox.
-A connector-based adaptation middleware serves as a communication proxy and transmits information to two types of brokers:
+The functional architecture demonstrates that different types of sensors supply data to real-time data monitoring, including WiFi/Ethernet sensors and sensors that communicate using well-established technologies such as LoRA or SigFox.
+A connector-based adaptation middleware acts as a communication proxy and transmits information to two types of brokers:

 - The semantic broker BSE publishes the interfaces for data consumption through a semantic model compatible with the data integration and management tool, and based on semantic models from previous projects such as DEMETER.